Of which figure in the chess world were the following phrases recently written, relating to their conduct in 1992-3?

 For those who are not yet subscribers to the magazine, Nigel takes us through his victorious Candidates' Final agaist Jan Timman, and among the various clichés that clutter the piece like traffic cones at roadworks (the queen is "the lady", the bishop "the prelate", he sets a "diabolical trap") various personal attacks are made on Mr Kavalek - and others besides.

-The content of these attacks are not entirely new, nor their nature, students - reluctant students, in the main - of Nigel's polemical style getting pretty much which was previously on the syllabus, to wit a string of insults which have the presumably unintended effect of inducing the reader to have the maximum possible sympathy for his targets.
-Jan Timman escapes - on this occasion - with "delusional", Boris Spassky a little worse with "notoriously idle" and "pathological indolence" but Kavalek suffers the full force of Nigel's polemical powers, being guilty of "cowardice" and "crippling psychological deficiencies" as well as being "grossly irresponsible".
+The content of these attacks are not entirely new, nor their nature.
+Students - reluctant students, in the main - of Nigel's polemical style are getting pretty much what previously on the syllabus, to wit a string of insults which have the effect, presumably unintended , of inducing the reader to have the maximum possible sympathy for his targets.
+Jan Timman escapes - on this occasion - with "delusional", Boris Spassky fares a little worse with "notoriously idle" and "pathological indolence" but Kavalek suffers the full force of Nigel's polemical powers, being guilty of "cowardice" and "crippling psychological deficiencies" as well as being "grossly irresponsible".

 He likes an insult, Nigel, though not as much as he likes two of them, and not remotely as much as he likes a feud.
 You can't just fall out with him.
 Get on the wrong side of Nigel and it's a personal feud which has to go on forever, or until you are seen to have been absolutely in the wrong and until your personality is absolutely crushed.